 Then, we slice thin pieces of hard baguette and toast it in a bread toaster or oven to get it very hard and crispy.

-This is then added on top of the onion soup along with French grated cheese: usually Emmental, gruyere, or swiss cheese, and broil in the oven.
+This is then added on top of the onion soup and grated cheese: usually Emmental, Gruyere, or Swiss cheese, and broil in the oven.

 Of course, you can’t eat regular French bread or croutons on a keto diet.
 But I have a few solutions for you to mimic crispy croutons into your soup.

-Then, release the bread cylinder and slice into thin bread slices.
+Then, release the bread cylinder and slice it into thin bread slices.
 The slices will be very soft so bring them into a bread toaster on high until crispy.